 What is the Engaged Owl Leaders Program?

-Do you want to grow yourself personally and develop leadership skills?Engaged Owl Leaders (EOL) is a semester-long experience designed for first and second year students interested in personal growth and leadership development.
-The program introduces you to leadership through meaningful discussions, activities, community service, and a retreat.
+Do you want to grow yourself personally and develop leadership skills?Engaged Owl Leaders (EOL) is a semester-long experience designed for first and second year students interested in personal growth, friendship, and leadership development.
+The program introduces you to leadership through an off-campus overnight retreat, meaningful discussions, and activities.

 What are some advantages of being an Engaged Owl Leader participant?

 There are many advantages of being an Engaged Owl Leader.
 Some advantages include: